iOSXPC/wallpaper_app/privacy_policy.md

 This Privacy Policy informs users of this app that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them.
 However, they are obligated not to disclose nor use the information for any other purpose.

 ## Security
-iOSXPC Design Studio values your trust in providing your Personal Information, thus commercially acceptable means of protecting it are in place.
+iOSXPC design studio values your trust in providing your Personal Information, thus commercially acceptable means of protecting it are in place.
 Remember that no method of transmission over the internet, no method of electronic storage is 100% secure and reliable and absolute security cannot be guaranteed.

 ## Links to Other Sites
 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
-* Note: These external sites are not operated by iOSXPC Design Studio.
-Therefore, you are strongly advised to review the Privacy Policy of these websites. iOSXPC Design Studio has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+* Note: These external sites are not operated by iOSXPC design studio.
+Therefore, you are strongly advised to review the Privacy Policy of these websites. iOSXPC design studio has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 ## Children’s Privacy
 Services do not address anyone under the age of 13.
 The app does not knowingly collect Personally Identifiable information from children under 13 years of age.
 In the event that a child under 13 has provided personal information, it will be immediately deleted from the servers.
-If you are a parent or guardian and you are aware that your child has provided personal information, please contact iOSXPC Design Studio to perform necessary actions.
+If you are a parent or guardian and you are aware that your child has provided personal information, please contact iOSXPC design studio to perform necessary actions.

 ## Changes to This Privacy Policy
 This Privacy Policy may be updated from time to time.
 Thus, you are advised to review this page periodically for any changes.